 - physical inactivity

-- women who have had a baby weighing over 9 lbs.
+- for women, birth of a baby weighing over 9 pounds

-- good (HDL) cholesterol levels under 35 mg/dL or triglyceride levels over 250 mg/dL
+- HDL (good) cholesterol levels under 35 mg/dL or triglyceride levels over 250 mg/dL

-- an A1c equal to or greater than 5.7% or a high fasting blood sugar (over 100 mg/dL) on a previous test
+- an A1C equal to or greater than 5.7 percent or a high fasting blood sugar over 100 mg/dL on a previous test

-- other conditions associated with insulin resistance (polycystic ovarian syndrome, acanthosis nigricans)
+- other conditions associated with insulin resistance, such as polycystic ovarian syndrome or acanthosis nigricans

 - history of cardiovascular disease

-If you do have prediabetes, you can reduce your risk for type 2 diabetes by over 58% by exercising about 30 minutes each day and losing just 5-10% of your body weight.
-Your doctor may start you on a medication to help control your blood sugar.
+If you do have prediabetes, you can reduce your risk for type 2 diabetes by exercising about 30 minutes each day and losing just five to 10 percent of your body weight.
+Your doctor may also start you on a medication to help control your blood sugar.

-Prediabetes does not have to progress to type 2 diabetes.
+Prediabetes doesn’t have to progress to type 2 diabetes.
 Lifestyle changes can help you get and keep your blood sugar levels within their normal range.